What Do We Really Believe?

 Studying our Faith with Father Stephen Maxfield

-Father Stephen’s weekly Zoom meetings help us to really think about what we believe.
+Father Stephen’s weekly scripture study and book club meetings help us to really think about what we believe.
 They are challenging and stimulating.
 Often, we literally ‘Zoom in’ on knotty problems in our faith.
 In this day and age, it is essential that every Orthodox Christian can explain, or in some other way, demonstrate the truth of what we believe.
 The world today is a market place of beliefs and faiths, whether that faith is in a Muslim or Christian God, or in science.

 The world reacted with immoderate fear to the spread of the Covid virus – with no God, death of the physical body is perceived to be the end of life itself.
 Our children are taught that they can believe what they like, that gender and morality are fluid and circumstantial.
 If they come home, and ask their Orthodox parents what and why we truly believe what we do, are you ready to give answers?
 If you are a young Orthodox and are confronted with deep questions by your friends, can you demonstrate your faith, verbally and in your way of life?